 At the end of the process, after you've accepted an offer, the remaining $4,000 will be due.
 At this point, I'll have proven how much my advise matters, and I will have gotten you more than what you're paying me.

 This service is only for engineers.
 I've discovered that I cannot help product managers, program managers, sales people, and managers.

-Your hour can be used however you like.
 If you've yet to start your job search, I can tell you whether or not you are at market for your services, and whether it's worth your while to start searching.
 If you're in the middle of your job search, I can suggest additional avenues to explore.
 If you're at the offer stage, I can try to help you find ways to boost those offers!
 If I don't think I can help you I will refund your money to avoid wasting both our time.

 This might be the best money I've ever spent --- Maxim, an engineer with multiple offers.